Nikunj2608/LOLLLLL/README.md

 # LOLLLLL
 <div>
   <p>
-    This is Leetcode Submissions repo
+    This is a Leetcode Submissions repo
   </p>
 </div>